kuworking/kuworking-themes-workspace/packages/gatsby-theme-kuworking-core/README.md

 ## 📻 Newsletter

-And if you want to suscribe to my newsletter (in Spanish), you are very welcomed, you can find the form [here](https://www.kuworking.com/list)
+If you want to suscribe to my newsletter (in Spanish), you are very welcomed, you can find the form [here](https://www.kuworking.com/list)